pt9999/fixlang_minilib/README.md

 ### Run test codes

-To run test codes for all subprojects, execute the following command:
+To run test codes for all projects, execute the following command:
 ```bash
 make test -C _projects
 ```